An Introduction to the Three Inside Up Candlestick Pattern

 ✔ Candle 2 (Indecision): A smaller candle that signals the trend is stalling or “pausing.”

-✔ Candle 3 (Confirmation): A strong move in the new direction that confirms the bulls or bears have officially taken control.
+✔ Candle 3 (Confirmation): A strong move in the new direction that may indicate a shift in market sentiment.

 What does “reversal” mean in trading?